Industry Insights

 Retailers can better engage with shoppers throughout the customer journey with conversational AI.
 Natural language processing and understanding enables retailers to address customer concerns immediately via chat.

-In the traditional buyer journey, unanswered questions such as "Can I buy this in a different size?" or "What is the return policy for this item?" cause shoppers to exit the purchase funnel.
+In the traditional buyer journey, unanswered questions such as ""Can I buy this in a different size?"" or ""What is the return policy for this item?"" cause shoppers to exit the purchase funnel.
 In fact, shoppers may even turn to another channel, such as a search engine or a community site, to find the answer.
 When this happens, shoppers risk exposure to incorrect or outdated information.

 Retailers that leverage technology to engage shoppers online, understand their product preferences, and provide real-time support will benefit from a purchasing funnel filled with delighted, educated customers.